joealewine/blockchain-rhos/howto/console-deploy-k8-firewall.md

 1. The {{site.data.keyword.blockchainfull_notm}} Platform can be installed only on the [Supported Platforms](/docs/services/blockchain-rhos?topic=blockchain-rhos-console-ocp-about#console-ocp-about-prerequisites).

 2. You need to install and connect to your cluster by using the [kubectl CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl){: external} to deploy the platform.
 If you are using {{site.data.keyword.cloud_notm}} Private, install the [{{site.data.keyword.cloud_notm}} Private CLI 3.2.1](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.2.1/manage_cluster/install_cli.html){: external}.
-The {{site.data.keyword.cloud_notm}} Private CLI includes the Kubectl CLI.
+The {{site.data.keyword.cloud_notm}} Private CLI includes the kubectl CLI.

 3. If you are not running the platform on Red Hat OpenShift Container Platform, Red Hat Open Kubernetes Distribution, or {{site.data.keyword.cloud_notm}} Private then you need to setup the nginx ingress controller and it needs to be running in [SSL passthrough mode](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough){: external}.

 ## Pull the {{site.data.keyword.blockchainfull_notm}} Platform images

 You can download the complete set of {{site.data.keyword.blockchainfull_notm}} Platform images from the {{site.data.keyword.IBM_notm}} Entitlement Registry.
-To deploy the platform without access to the public internet, you need to pull the images from the {{site.data.keyword.IBM_notm}} Registry and then push the images to a docker registry that you can access from behind your firewall.
+To deploy the platform without access to the public internet, you need to pull the images from the {{site.data.keyword.IBM_notm}} Registry and then push the images to a Docker registry that you can access from behind your firewall.

-After you purchase the {{site.data.keyword.blockchainfull_notm}} Platform, you can access the [My IBM dashboard](https://myibm.ibm.com/dashboard/){: external} to obtain your entitlement key for the offering.
+After you purchase the {{site.data.keyword.blockchainfull_notm}} Platform, you can access the [My {{site.data.keyword.IBM_notm}} dashboard](https://myibm.ibm.com/dashboard/){: external} to obtain your entitlement key for the offering.
 You can then use this key to access the {{site.data.keyword.blockchainfull_notm}} Platform images.

 Use the following command to log in to the {{site.data.keyword.IBM_notm}} Entitlement Registry:
 ```